malfattti/garden/migración y sociolingüística a través de las prácticas y los discursos de hispanohablantes en el s xxi.md

 				- employing transdisciplinary perspectives on society and cognition
 			- another origin: Bakhtin's heteroglossia
 		- **poly-metro and other terms**
-			- Polylingual instead of bi- or multilingual: focus on all available linguistic resources i
+			- Polylingual instead of bi- or multilingual: focus on all linguistic resources available to the speaker inste
 		- evaluation of frameworks